derekpowell/int-theory-vacc/README.md

 To reproduce the manuscript and all analyses, follow the following steps after cloning this repository.

 1. Create a `local/` folder in the repository (at the terminal: `mkdir local`)
-2. Install required packages with or install [Docker](https://www.docker.com/) and utilize `cogdatasci/rstudio` docker container.
+2. **RECOMMENDED**: Install [Docker](https://www.docker.com/) and utilize `cogdatasci/rstudio` docker container.
 Recommend you run with the following options:
 ```bash
 docker run -d -p 8787:8787 -v "`pwd`":/home/rstudio/working \
  -e PASSWORD=my_password_here cogdatasci/rstudio
  ```
 then navigate to `localhost:8787` in your browser to access the rstudio interface.
-Either way you can run `install-packages.R` to make sure you have all packages needed.
+3. Install required packages by running `install-packages.R` to make sure you have all packages needed.

-3. Open and knit `supplement/supplement-main.Rmd` to generate supplement PDF and save files needed for reproduction of manuscript.
+4. Open and knit `supplement/supplement-main.Rmd` to generate supplement PDF and save files needed for reproduction of manuscript.
-4. (In the near future) Open and knit `paper/paper-main.Rmd` to generate manuscript PDF.
+5. Open and knit `paper/paper-main.Rmd` to generate manuscript PDF.